Microservices patterns

 Required Architectural quality attributes

-• Devops = testability, deployability, maintainability
+• Devops is testability, deployability, maintainability

-• Autonomous teams = modularity
+• Autonomous teams is modularity

-• long-lived = modularity, evolvability
+• long-lived is modularity, evolvability

 Standard architecture is monolithic architecture: image